xHarbourCom/vxh/base_service_kernel_api.md

 Locks a global memory object and returns a pointer to the first byte of the object's memory block.

 ### Description
 Note The global functions have greater overhead and provide fewer features than other memory management functions.
-New applications should use the  [heap functions](https://docs.microsoft.com/en-in/windows/win32/memory/heap-functions) unless documentation states that a global function should be used.
-For more information, see [Global and Local Functions](https://docs.microsoft.com/en-in/windows/win32/memory/global-and-local-functions).
+New applications should use the  <a href="https://docs.microsoft.com/en-in/windows/win32/memory/heap-functions" target="_blank">heap functions</a> unless documentation states that a global function should be used.
+For more information, see <a href="https://docs.microsoft.com/en-in/windows/win32/memory/global-and-local-functions"  target="_blank">Global and Local Functions</a>.

+### Info
+* **Category**: bsk api
+* **DLL**: Kernel32.dll
+* **MSDN link**: <a href="https://docs.microsoft.com/en-in/windows/win32/api/winbase/nf-winbase-globallock" target="_blank">here</a>

 ---